Sage-Bionetworks/portalsDocs/articles/making_a_project.md

 ## Create Your First Project

-You can create a project from your Profile page; visit this page by clicking on your name in the header of Synapse once you've logged in.
+Visit your Profile page by clicking on your name in the header of Synapse once you've logged in.
 You'll see your profile as well as tabs for Projects, Teams, and Settings (and Challenges, if you've joined any).
 When you are on the Projects tab, click on Create a New Project.
 You'll be prompted to enter your project name to get started.

 Visit our [Getting Started](/articles/getting_started.html) guide for more information how to begin using Synapse.